asad-mahmood1/LMDSX/Lab-1/README.md

 1. Click the `From URL` tab under `Create Notebook`.
 1. Give the notebook a name in the `Name` field, for example `Lab 1 - Exploratory Data Analysis` and optionally you can give it a description.
-1. In the Notebook URL field, use `https://github.com/cerebralace/LMDSX/blob/master/Lab-1/Lab%201%20-%20Exploratory%20Data%20Analysis.ipynb`.
+1. In the Notebook URL field, use `https://github.com/cerebralace/LMDSX/blob/master/Lab-1/Lab 1 - Exploratory Data Analysis.ipynb`.
 1. Ensure that there is a `Spark Service` selected, then click the `Create Notebook` button on the bottom right of the screen.

 ### Step 4.
 Follow the instructions in the notebook.